Home

-These "missing" years occurred perhaps because you were too busy, too excited about something else or maybe you started journaling until afterwards.
+These "missing" years occurred perhaps because you were too busy, too excited about something else or maybe you didn't start journaling until later on in your life.

-Regardless, unless these missing moments are recovered and permanently made a part of your personal journaling effort, they are in danger of never being found (remembered) and subsequently forgotten...and as I like to remind people, stories forgotten can never be retold.
+Regardless, unless these missing moments are recovered and permanently made a part of your personal journaling effort, they are in danger of never being found (remembered) and subsequently forgotten.
+Then, as I like remind everyone, stories forgotten can never be retold.

 Time for some "forensic" personal journaling!
 Are you ready?